JacobRollin/insurance-portfolio-project/README.md

-# US Medical Insuraance Portfolio Project
+# US Medical Insurance Portfolio Project
 US Medical Insurance portfolio project from Codecademy's Data Analyst career path
 ## Goals
 The goals of this project are outlined in the notebook file in the repository as well, but here they are briefly: